truemetal/vapor-heroku-auth-template/README.md

+### NOTE: until vapor (and related) fix their stuff, there'd be a bunch of compile warnings.
+Hang tight!!

 Hey there!

 This repo is a `vapor-2` (a `swift` framework) app template with auth routes, and it's ready to be deployed to `Heroku`.